ayberkdikcinar/devops-soup/aws/additional-services/cheatsheet.md

 - Creation and deletion of the aws accounts can be automatized.
 - Limitation of the operations for the aws accounts via Service Control Policies (SCP)
 - Grouping for the aws accounts that have similar limitations.
 - Consolidated billing for all aws accounts.
 Thanks to that, the total cost decreases.
+(More usage = cheaper bills)